9.4. Class Development

 Time: 00:05:35 | Download: Large, Large (CC), Small | Streaming, Streaming (CC) | Slides (PDF)

 Class development spans three distinct phases of the software development process: analysis, design, and implementation.
 Initially, analysts look at the problem or real "real world" through Rumbaugh's object-oriented glasses and identify and describe the objects they find.
 Those objects are abstracted or generalized into classes.
 Analysts will also identify the data that the system must maintain and the operations that it must perform.
-Often the data and operations will be naturally associated with one of the identified classes.
-But there are times, of course, when the connection is less clear.
+The data and operations are often naturally associated with one of the identified classes.
+Other times, the connection is less clear.
 Thinking about "responsibilities" can sometimes help clarify which class is the best candidate for hosting these ambiguous features.
 Think of the classes as living entities that can do things and ask, "Who should be responsible for maintaining this data or for carrying out this operation?"
-If more than one class can naturally accept the responsibility, which one you choose probably doesn't matter.
+If more than one class can naturally accept the responsibility, the one you choose likely doesn't matter.
 And remember, you can always change your mind later.

-Unfortunately, there is no algorithm or recipe for choosing classes, attributes, or operations.
-But by now, you have enough experience to understand that two different programs can look very different and still be reasonable solutions to the same problem.
+Unfortunately, there isn't an algorithm or recipe for choosing classes, attributes, or operations.
+But by now, you have enough experience to understand that two different programs can look very different and still be reasonable and correct solutions to the same problem.
 The same is true of the classes found in an object-oriented program.
 There are many software development processes - some suitable for designing software rapidly, some ideal for designing extensive software systems that must function for many years - but each process aims to produce a satisfactory system and not necessarily the best system.

 In subsequent courses, you will formally study some of the more common software development processes.
 Here, we take a more informal approach focused more closely on individual classes than complete software systems.